deckerweb/builder-shortcode-extras/readme.txt

 = Can I use these Shortcodes in my Page Builder? = Yes, of course!
-Everywhere you can insert a Shortcode in your Page Builder, our plugin's Shortcodes will also work.
+Everywhere a Shortcode is working in your Page Builder, our plugin's Shortcodes will also work.
+For more info on that you might also have a look in the documentation of your favorite Page Builder or similar plugin about Shortcode support for that tool.

 = Does this Plugin work with Gutenberg / WordPress 5.0+ / Block Editor? =